 With the peace order that followed the First World War, the decline of Europe from the top of the world and the end of colonialism began.
 Unjust peace treaties dictated by greed and hatred (Versailles, St. Germain, Sèvres, Trianon, etc.) set the course for the Second World War and caused unsolved problems to this day, for example in the Middle East.

-After the First World War, Germany's economy was shattered by currency devaluation of hitherto unknown proportions, and the priceless reparations demands of the victorious powers imposed poverty for generations.
-A brief recovery phase of the world economy in the "Golden Twenties" (the "golden 20s") ended in the Great Depression of 1929, which plunged even the rich US into its deepest crisis since the civil war.
-Germany, which was still suffering from the consequences of the war, was badly shaken and the prerequisites for the success of right-wing extremism were created. (see.
-"Weimar didn't have to fail")
+After World War I, Germany's economy was shattered by a monetary devaluation of unprecedented proportions, and unpayable reparation demands by the victorious powers imposed poverty for generations.
+A brief period of recovery for the world economy in the "Golden Twenties" ended in the Great Depression of 1929, which plunged even the wealthy United States into its deepest crisis since the Civil War.
+Germany, still suffering from the consequences of the war, was severely shaken, and the conditions for the success of right-wing extremism were created.
+(Cf. "Weimar didn't have to fail")

 Sixty years ago, after the Second World War, the dismayed Germans then had to grapple with their recent history and wonder what had happened in twelve terrible years, from 1933 to 1945, and to what extent each of them contributed to the worst catastrophe in Germany Contributed to history and may have been personally guilty.

 There were many reasons for the rise of National Socialism made possible by the failure of the Democrats; but no excuse that a high-class civilized people allowed themselves to be carried away so completely by militaristic, chauvinistic and racist ideologies.